Design Camp 2013 is SOLD OUT

-Spring is in the air, but we can still smell the sweet aroma of marshmallows toasting over the bonfire at Design Camp® last Fall.
-With the memories fresh in our minds, we’re looking forward to heading back to the woods for our annual pilgrimage to the largest regional design conference in the nation.
-We have a lot of exciting things in store for Design Camp this year, so check back often to learn about upcoming speakers, workshops, and more.
-Follow Design Camp on Facebook to get the inside scoop on the latest developments as they roll out!
+We have a lot of exciting things in store for Design Camp this year, so check out the links on the left navigation to learn about speakers, workshops, and more.
+Follow Design Camp on Facebook and @designcamp on Twitter to get the inside scoop on the latest developments as they roll out.

 Since 1980, Design Camp® has been AIGA Minnesota’s premiere event and the largest regional design conference in the country.
 Held annually in late September/early October at a lodge in northern Minnesota, this event sets the standard for design conferences across the country.